 The word rejuvenation elicits feelings of feeling refreshed and renewal.
 This could connect to industries that relate to health and skin wellness

 Including a good description, along with a few popular, relevant industry keywords will improve your domain’s overall visibility in search results.
-Compelling descriptions increase the amount of shortlists a name receives, which will also increase the name’s visibility.
+When writing a description, your goal is to paint a bigger brand picture so that the name will be more appealing to buyers.

 Match the description to the name style.
 Fun names can have playful and fun descriptions.
 Sophisticated names will do best with professional and classy descriptions.
 While emotionally powerful names should strive to expand on the emotion already elicited in the name.